BrianGladman/complex_oblate_swf/readme.txt

   small values of cr, then the double precision, or more likely the hybrid version, of coblfcn may be useful when ci is greater than 25.
   Otherwise, it will be necessary to use the quadruple precision version.
-It is recommended that the file fort.60 described below be used to assure that you are obtaining the accuracy you need and that there are no repeated eigenvalues of the same parity.
+Note that coblfcn runs reasonably fast in quadruple precision for small to moderate values of cr.
+If you use double precision here, it is recommended that the file fort.60 described below be used to assure that you are obtaining the accuracy you need and that there are no repeated eigenvalues of the same parity.
 Testing showed the appearance of duplicated eigenvalues for ci = 45 for some values of m when cr was only 200.

   Quadruple precision arithmetic

-  When lower accuracy occurs with 64 bit arithmetic, much higher accuracy can be obtained using 128 bit arithmetic.
-However, coblfcn runs faster by a factor up to 50 or more in 64 bit arithmetic than it does for 128 bit arithmetic.
+  When lower accuracy occurs using double precision arithmetic, much higher accuracy can be obtained using quadruple precision, but with a considerable increase in computation time, especially for very large cr.

   When there were 33 digits of precision, testing for values of ci up to 40 showed that coblfcn provides useful results for cr up to at